gird-dev/gird/README.md

 ## Usage

-Define "rules" in *girdfile.py*.
+Define rules in *girdfile.py*.
 Depending on the composition of a rule definition, a rule can, for example,

 - define a recipe to run a task, e.g., to update a target file,